Ragnyll/ragnyll.github.io/_posts/2022-08-13-job-hunt-statistics.md

  I was mostly interested in how long it would take to start and complete an interview process.

 &nbsp;&nbsp;&nbsp; Honestly all the applications and interviews felt pretty shitty and draining at the time, but looking back at this it could have been much worse.
- At the time it seemed like I was applying to many more jobs than I was in reality and that my response rate was much worse than it actually was.
+ At the time it seemed like I was applying to many more jobs than I was in reality and that my response rate felt much worse than it actually was.
  From what I've been told a 42% first interview rate is actually pretty good.
- Some of my friends in comp sci and other industries have horror stories of applying to a hundred jobs before they finally get an offer, though I have a feeling that "100" is hyperbole, but the number is probably high.
+ Some of my friends in comp sci and other industries have horror stories of applying to a hundred jobs before they finally get an offer; though I have a feeling that "100 applications" is hyperbole the number is probably still high.

 &nbsp;&nbsp;&nbsp; All in all, the job hunt sucks.
  If there's any tool employers have at their disposal for keeping people at their job, its that the alternative is such a fucking nightmare.
  I sunk so much time into learning how to answer interview questions and I'm not actually sure I'm a better engineer or not because of it.
- I think some of it has helped my general problem solving skills, but I probably could have gotten more just writing more side projects and contributing to more open source instead.
+ I think some of it has helped my general problem solving skills, but I probably could have gotten more just writing more out of side projects and contributing to more open source instead.

-_PS_: Don't use Rust for statistics work.
+&nbsp;&nbsp;&nbsp; _PS_: Don't use Rust for statistics work.
  Just use python and save yourself some headache.